NEW: Evacuation advisory is issued for 5,000 residences in Clearlake

 Threats of dry thunderstorms will continue through the weekend, elevating fire dangers, especially in northern California, where officials posted red flag warnings.

-Cal Fire says most of the fires are over 60% contained.
+Aside from Ruhl’s death, Cal Fire has reported minor injuries and notes that most of the fires are over 60% contained.
 However, the land damage has been substantial in some cases.
-Fires in Southern California's San Bernardino County and northern California's Alpine county have incinerated nearly 50,000 acres.
+Fires in San Bernardino and Alpine counties have incinerated nearly 50,000 acres.

 About 5,000 residences in Clearlake are under an evacuation advisory as the fire approaches Lower Lake, authorities said.
 At least 1,000 people were under a mandatory evacuation order, Cal Fire spokesman Daniel Berlant said earlier.

-The fire's location in steep terrain is making work difficult for the more than 2,000 firefighters assigned to it.
+The fire’s location in steep terrain is making work difficult for firefighters.

 In some areas, firefighters were surrounding homes to defend them as the fire passes, Polito said.